 A crosscutting problem

 THE TRADITIONAL FEMALE roles and the domestic burden appear at the top of the list when women are asked about the deterrents to their professional careers in business, according to a survey by the International Labour Organization (ILO).
-“Overcoming the mindset that women cannot be managers or business leaders because their main role is seen
+“Overcoming the mindset that women cannot be managers or business leaders because their main role is seen as a reproductive one, is one of the principal challenges”, ILO’s report Women in business 2015 sums up.

 THE EUROPEAN COMMISSION estimates that, “at this rate of change, it would take another 70 years to achieve gender equality” and it therefore demands “active policy initiatives to accelerate progress”.
 Even IMF’s Managing Director Christine Lagarde and Facebook’s CEO Sheryl Sandberg have admitted in the capitalist World Economic Forum in Davos that quotas are “unfortunate, but necessary”.
 However, something more is needed than just adding a figure in a law: corporate culture and leadership roles also deserve a second thought.
 Grant Thornton consulting firm believes that top senior roles are not attractive to women.
 “Research shows that upward of half of women at the peak of their careers in the US, UK and Germany believe that the drawbacks of leadership positions outweigh the benefits”, the company says in a report.
 Men, especially younger ones, also share this opinion.
 Sacha Romanovitch, Grant Thornton’s CEO, thinks it is a fallacy that there is “a long queue of people knocking on the door to get into senior leadership".
 Both men and women are “choosing to do different things, as the sacrifices you have to make to become a business leader aren’t that attractive", she says.